-Looking out at the ocean, one often sees a seemingly infinite series of waves, transporting water from one place to the next.
+Looking out at the ocean, you often see a seemingly infinite series of waves, transporting water from one place to the next.
 Though waves do cause the surface water to move, the idea that waves are travelling bodies of water is misleading.

 The idea of waves being energy movement rather than water movement makes sense in the open ocean, but what about on the coast, where waves are clearly seen crashing dramatically onto shore?
 This phenomenon is a result of the wave’s orbital motion being disturbed by the seafloor.
 As a wave passes through water, not only does the surface water follow an orbital motion, but a column of water below it (down to half of the wave’s wavelength) completes the same movement.
 The approach of the bottom in shallow areas causes the lower portion of the wave to slow down and compress, forcing the wave’s crest higher in the air.
 Eventually this imbalance in the wave reaches a breaking point, and the crest comes crashing down as wave energy is dissipated into the surf.